vedez/GE1-2024/assignment.md

 Some ideas:

+- Laurel & Hardy or Morcambe & Wise dances in VR
+- Playing the base drum in a marching band in VR
 - Recreate the Kevin St. Snackery in VR
 - A virtual reality exorcism
 - Confession in the Metaverse